rsyslog/rsyslog/source/configuration/modules/imfile.rst

    This activates the current monitor.
 It has no parameters.
 If you forget this directive, no file monitoring will take place.

+   Multiple files may be monitored by specifying $InputRunFileMonitor multiple times.

 .. index::
    single: imfile; $InputFilePollInterval